-The number of submenus can vary depending on the device version.
-Some submenus are not dealt with in the Operating Instructions.
-These submenus and the parameters they contain are explained in the Special Documentation for the device.
+The number of submenus and parameters can vary depending on the device version.
+Certain submenus and parameters in these submenus are not described in the Operating Instructions.
+Instead a description is provided in the Special Documentation for the device ("Supplementary documentation").